kwlwman2/udacity-disaster-response/README.md

 # udacity-disaster-response

 This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
 The dataset contains tweet and messages from real-life disaster events.
-The project's aim is to build a Natural Language Processing (NLP) pipeline to categorize messages to differet categories of disasters on a real time basis.
+The project's aim is to build a Natural Language Processing (NLP) pipeline to classify disaster messages.
+Using the web app an emergency worker can input a new message and get classification results in several categories so to have an idea what kind of help is needed: "water", "shelter", "food", etc.

 ## This project is divided in the following key sections: